alfredo-74/indabananamarket/IBKR_BRIDGE_SETUP.md

 The bridge script runs on your computer and forwards price data from IB Gateway to Replit.

+**NEW:** The bridge now automatically detects the correct ES futures contract month - no manual updates needed!

 ## What You Need

 1. **IB Gateway** installed on your ChromeOS